markimoo09/lynx-backend/README.md

 # lynx

+# THIS PROJECT IS NOW DISCONTINUED AND HAS PIVOTED TO DEVELOPING AN OBSIDIAN PLUGIN INSTEAD

 Lynx is an AI powered note summarizer which also refines and organizes notes into a more useful structure.

 ## Summary